andyvroberts/purple/funcapp.md

 ```
 func azure functionapp publish $funcname
 ```
+Note: If you are re-deploying the function app after modifying it, you will need to ensure that the **Function App** is active in Azure, otherwise you will receive trigger synch errors.

 https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash#project-file-deployment

 You can also use this command to publish the local any settings (local.settings.json) in which case you would not need to use the CLI command "az functionapp config appsettings set".